nemac/climate-widget-data-processing/README.md

  * annual:

-     * hist-obs raw: for each year of historical model data, compute the median, minimum, maximum, 10th-percentile, and 90th-percentile value across all model values for that year.
+     * hist-obs raw: for each year of historical model data, compute the median, minimum,

-       This computation is done by the `stats-annual` script using the command:
        ```
        stats-annual  -g '' '.*' INPUT_FILE OUTPUT_FILE
        ```